-- Rapid breathing and fast heartbeat
+- Rapid heart rate or breathing

-- Confusion or sleepiness
+- Confusion or disorientation

-- Extreme pain
+- Extreme fatigue or weakness

 If you detect even a few of these symptoms, seek medical help immediately and ask, “could it be sepsis?”

+Sepsis can impact anyone–young or old, sick or healthy.
 The greatest risk factor is infection.
-Sepsis can impact anyone–young or old, sick or healthy.
 Those with increased risk of infection include:

 - People with chronic illnesses such as diabetes